yukichigai/yyc2swp/README.md

 -yr (OPTIONAL): Portion of the height of the video to display subtitles in.
 A value of 8/10 would position subtitles within the center 80% of the video height and leave a "safe zone" of 10% on the top and bottom.
 Can be specified as a ratio (7:8) or a fraction (4/5).
 Negative values will be interpreted the same as 1:1, i.e. 100%.
 (DEFAULT: 13/16)

 -l (OPTIONAL): Language or Language Code for subtitles.
 Two character values will be stored as the Language Code, longer will be stored as the Language.
 If only a Language is specified, the first two characters will become the Language Code.
 Only used by SAMI, SMPTE-TT, and TTML subtitles.
 (DEFAULT: English, EN)

+-fn (OPTIONAL): Font name to use in generated subtitles.
+Spaces in the name must be replaced with underscore (_) e.g. \"Courier_Prime\" for Courier Prime.
+Not used by E608, G608, and SMPTE-TT.
+(DEFAULT: Courier_New)

+-fs (OPTIONAL): Font size to use in generated subtitles.
+Non-numeric values are allowed but may produce undesired results.
+Value is in points (pt).
+Value reduced to 80% for STL subtitles.
+Not used by E608, G608, SMPTE-TT, TTML.
+(DEFAULT: 30)

 NOTE: outfile argument is optional (name.scc/g608/e608 -> name.ass).
 Format is controlled by outfile suffix: .ass Advanced SubStation (default), .ccd SCC Disassembly (SCC input only), .e608 Extended Grid 608, .g608 Grid 608, .qt.txt QuickTime Caption, .smi/.sami SAMI, .ssa SubStation Alpha, .stl Spruce Technologies Language, .ttml/.dfxp Timed Text Markup Language, .ttxt GPAC Timed Text, .vtt WebVTT, or .xml SMPTE-TT.